 People who are receiving complex home care typically have substantial and on-going healthcare needs as a result of chronic illness, disabilities or following hospital treatment.
 When someone needs to receive complex medical care, most believe the only place this can be provided is in a hospital or care home setting.

-However, more and more families are now choosing to receive this care in the comfort and familiarity of their own home with care provided by a specialist live-in care provider, who employs professional carers trained to support a number of complex medical conditions.
-Complex care is sometimes referred to as long-term or continuing care.
+However, more and more families are now choosing to receive complex care in the comfort and familiarity of their own home with care provided by a specialist live-in care provider, who employs professional carers trained to support a number of complex medical conditions.
+Complex care is sometimes referred to as long-term care or continuing care.

-In the persons own home, where the NHS will either provide or fund a third-party partner or organisation to provide care services based on an assessment of needs.
+In the person’s own home, where the NHS will either provide or fund a third-party partner or organisation to provide care services based on an assessment of needs.